crewdigi/Laravel/readme.md

 Make an app written with Lumen or Laravel with the following features:

 * Design a database design to store user and tweet detais
+* Write test cases (Choose your freedom of choice)
 * Authenticate with Twitter OAuth
 * Display timeline or tweets (from current user and users that he/she follows)
 * Post tweet